cyntler/react-doc-viewer/README.md

 ## Usage

-> **Warning** - _By default the component height will expand and contract to the current loaded file.
+> **Warning:** _By default the component height will expand and contract to the current loaded file.
 The width will expand to fill the parent._

 ### Basic